Qotes/Funk.ts/guide.md

 Could the function be written in a single line, I advise you use named to decorate a anonymous arrow function.

 In other circumstances, normal named functions would be better.

+As if you are sure about the function curried or composed, the call stack of the anonymous functions are not so vital as long as you named the result function.

+### length of arguments

+Function with more than 3 arguments are all __deprecated__.
+Though beside supported `F1`, `F2`, `F3` for unary, binary, ternary functions, there is a common `F` in `types.d.ts` for all other functions, remember that it's __deprecated__.

 ## comments